 Out Hear was started by musician/artist Dale Gorfinkel to encourage a culture of music, sound & listening experiences in Australia’s special outdoor spaces.
 Outdoor performances & soundwalks provide a fresh context for engagement with sound & place.

 Some events simply involve being lead on walk during which the sounds serendipitously unfold.
 Many Out Hear events also feature musicians & artists who are given the refreshing & joyfully challenging task of creating something that resonates in these specific environments.
 Events occur in bush settings, urban settings, and all the odd in-between spaces.
 Past locations include national parks, mountain tops, islands, caves & city streets & stairwells around the country.

 The events are relaxed & accessible for all ages.
 Sometimes people describe their experiences as revelatory & meditative as our ears are opened to the sounds around us.
 Other senses can also become heightened.
 This awareness helps us to deeply connect with local land & life.

-Out Hear is co-ordinated by Melbourne-based musician/artist Dale Gorfinkel, a curious being with a passion for exploring the outdoors.
+Out Hear is co-ordinated by Narrm/Melbourne-based musician/artist Dale Gorfinkel, a curious being with a passion for exploring the outdoors.
 As well as leading soundwalks, Dale creates new instruments & sound installations which respond to the particular sites that he visits.
 Dale has presented sonic events in outdoor spaces around Australia including Mt Wellington & Maria Island National Park, Tasmania, Blue Mountains National Park, Malabar Headland, Nimboi Binderay National Park and the Out Hear Festival at Footscray Community Arts Centre.

 He works closely with a number of other artists & organisations including Jim Denley, Monika Brooks & The West Head Project, Anthony Magen, The Australian Forum for Acoustic Ecology, & Peter Farrar.